Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to create a stream worker that reads data from a stream and automatically adds it to a collection.
+This page explains how to create a stream worker that reads data added to a collection and sends the data to a stream.

 ## Create a Stream Worker